General

 Range and Habitat

 Falcated Duck: Breeds and winters in southeastern Asia but strongly migratory.
-Birds seen in North America beyond Alaska may be escaped captives from private collections or fully wild birds.
-Favors wetlands, small lakes, ponds, quiet rivers, estuaries, marshes.
-Near-threatenend in the wild.
-Most U.S. sightings occur between Pacific northwestern and central Californian coasts.
-Also seen on Baja peninsula, in Mexico, India, and Canada.
+Birds seen in North America beyond Alaska may be escaped captives from private collections or wild birds.
+Favors wetlands, lakes, ponds, rivers, estuaries, and marshes.
+Near-threatened in the wild.
+Most U.S. sightings occur between Pacific and Californian coasts, Baja peninsula, Mexico, India, and Canada.

 Breeding and Nesting